-In addition, the RPAR ETF is a "diversified" investment company within the meaning of the 1940 Act.
-The Fund commenced operations as a non-diversified fund, however, the Fund continuously operated as diversified for three years and effective December 12, 2022, is now classified as diversified.
-Therefore, in addition to the fundamental investment restrictions above, except with the approval of a majority of the outstanding voting securities, the Fund may not, with respect to 75% of its total assets, purchase the securities of any one issuer if, immediately after and as a result of such purchase, (a) the value of the Fund's holdings in the securities of such issuer exceeds 5% of the value of the Fund's total assets, or (b) the Fund owns more than 10% of the outstanding voting securities of the issuer (with the exception that this restriction does not apply to the Fund's investments in the securities of the U.S. government, or its agencies or instrumentalities, or other investment companies).
+In addition, each of the RPAR ETF and the UPAR ETF is a "diversified" investment company within the meaning of the 1940 Act.
+Each Fund commenced operations as a non-diversified fund, however, each Fund continuously operated as diversified for three years and is now classified as diversified.
+The RPAR ETF and UPAR ETF transitioned to being classified as diversified funds on December 12, 2022, and January 3, 2025, respectively.
+Therefore, in addition to the fundamental investment restrictions above, except with the approval of a majority of the outstanding voting securities, each such Fund may not, with respect to 75% of its total assets, purchase the securities of any one issuer if, immediately after and as a result of such purchase, (a) the value of the Fund's holdings in the securities of such issuer exceeds 5% of the value of the Fund's total assets, or (b) the Fund owns more than 10% of the outstanding voting securities of the issuer (with the exception that this restriction does not apply to the Fund's investments in the securities of the U.S. government, or its agencies or instrumentalities, or other investment companies).

-In addition to the investment restrictions adopted as fundamental policies as set forth above, each Fund observes the following non-fundamental restriction, which may be changed without a shareholder vote:
+In addition to the investment restrictions adopted as fundamental policies as set forth above, each Fund observes the following nonfundamental restriction, which may be changed without a shareholder vote: